koddr/goodshare.js/README.md

 * `data-description` redefines `meta[name="description"]`
 * `data-image` redefines `link[rel="apple-touch-icon"]`

-> Note: Please keep in mind, not all social networks support all of them data attributes!
+> Please keep in mind, not all social networks support all of them data attributes!

 ### Notes